Vyral/base-template/_posts/2018-08-20-the-20-cs-of-real-estate.md

 If you fail, or if you lose a listing or listing appointment, you **need to find out why so that you can learn how to improve;** if you're not taking that in an accepting responsibility for yourself, you're not really learning what it takes to be a great agent.

 I started this class because I love coaching and teaching and I want to build a better real estate industry.
 It’s free and open to anyone from any brokerage, and it’s also a nice way to network in a casual setting.
 We typically hold them every month typically, so if you’re interested in attending, you can sign up here.<br><br>If you have any questions, please feel free to contact me.
-I would be happy to discuss this event with you.<br>&nbsp;
+I would be happy to discuss this event with you.<br>